10 Best Mobile UX/UI Design Pattern Libraries for Your Business

 DESIGN PATTERN LIBRARIES

-Such common solutions are known as the design patterns.
+Such common solutions are known as design patterns.

 There are countless numbers of various patterns and all of them evolve day by day, adapting to the new mobile devices, information technology development, and hot trends.

 Important: certain elements of design became popular only because they are easy to be implemented.
-For example, an iconic hamburger icon which is responsible for the activation of a hidden menu is a common standard in mobile development.
-Now it is often encountered on the desktop sites where the space considerations is not that big issue as it is on the mobile devices.
+For example, an iconic hamburger icon that is responsible for the activation of a hidden menu is a common standard in mobile development.
+Now it is often encountered on desktop sites where the space consideration is not that big issue as it is on mobile devices.
 And that is just the case when the developers choose the simplest way rather than the right way because it’s always easy to hide a hectic and unmaintainable menu rather than design a good and functional one.

-Nowadays the mobile UX/UI design pattern libraries are a popular phenomenon widespread among designers and mobile/web developers.
+Nowadays the mobile UX/UI design pattern libraries are a popular phenomenon widespread among development firms and web design companies.